I wish I had asked charles this question. Why didn’t I?

-Most people suffering suicidal thoughts do want to talk about it
+Most people suffering from suicidal thoughts do want to talk about it

 And talking about is proven not to be the thing that “gives them the idea.”
 People don’t ruminate about suicide because you asked them.
-In fact, you needn’t worry so much about saying the wrong thing as you need to worry about saying nothing at all.
+They want to be heard most of all.

 Just like Charles said, once he took those pills, he wished he had not.
-And it pains me to think that once he had tied that t-shirt around his neck and let go, he wanted to live.
+And it pains me to think that once he put in motion his plan to suicide, he wanted to live.

 Just like the young man he saved at the Family School, I think he wanted someone to rescue him.

 How many could we save simply by asking?
 By paying attention?
-My having the conversation?
+By having the conversation?

 I do know one of the passionate moms that follows this blog has this conversation with her son and she has a safe phrase–a phrase her son tells her when he is having feelings of suicide.

 He feels comfortable at this point telling his mom by using this phrase they created.
-I don’t know if someone told her to do this or she intuitively figured it out.
+I don’t know if someone told her to do this or if she intuitively figured it out.
 But I do think she is onto something.
-I do think it would be easier for him if there was more conversation on the subject outside their home which she can’t single handedly change.
+I do think it would be easier for him if there was more conversation on the subject outside their home which she can’t single-handedly change.